<> <> <> <>

 We recommend you speak with your doctor about this so you can get personalised advice.

-With Juniper's Weight Reset Programme, our clinicians are there every step of the way to answer all your questions and make sure you get the most out of your medication while avoiding side effects and drug interactions.
+With Juniper's Weight Reset Programme, our prescribers are there every step of the way to answer all your questions and make sure you get the most out of your medication while avoiding side effects and drug interactions.

 Can Mounjaro cause low blood sugar?

-In short, no. When taken alone, studies of Mounjaro haven't shown low blood sugar to be a side effect of this medication [6].
+In short, no. When taken alone, studies of Mounjaro haven't shown low blood sugar to be a side effect of this medication.

 However, if you are taking Mounjaro alongside other type 2 diabetes medications, you can encounter low blood sugar levels.
 Make sure to discuss any medications you're currently taking with your prescriber before taking Mounjaro.